Back to Blog

 The Bottom Line

 Enterprise adoption cycles typically lag consumer technology by 18-24 months.
-But when a conservative platform company like Apple integrates agents into their core development tools, that lag time compresses.
+But when a conservative platform company like Apple integrates agents into their core development tools, that lag compresses.
 Procurement teams get comfortable faster.
 Security frameworks adapt quicker.
 Budget approvals accelerate.

 After that window closes, you're not an early adopter anymore.
 You're just catching up.